codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-03-wg2.md

 </pre>
 </html>

-Here, both lines contain printed with their matches highlighted.
+Here, both lines are printed with their matches highlighted.

 ### Tests